 Forbes Insights identified three central enterprise groups defined by the progress towards becoming a digital workspace:

 A comparison of these three groups reveals a holistic impact on the efficiency of the companies that supply mobile apps to employees.
-The Forbes Insights study found that 62 percent of respondents stated mobile applications improved the overall efficiency of the company, particularly in revenue growth.
+The Forbes Insights study reveals that 62 percent of enterprise respondents state mobile applications improve the overall efficiency of their company, particularly in revenue growth.
 At face value, enterprise mobile apps appear to be tactical and low-level, but research shows that incremental contributions add up to a genuine strategic advantage.
 Executive-level respondents argue that enterprise mobile apps will play a central role in increasing revenue over the next three years and executive-level survey participants already credit 18 percent revenue growth from creating a digital workspace.

 It’s clear that enhanced mobility improves the work-life of an individual employee, but when these benefits are rolled out across an organization, what is the far-reaching impact on the enterprise as a whole?

 Some companies have piloted internal transformation projects by going after low-hanging fruit, but low-risk, low-reward upgrades don’t provide considerable disruptive value.
 Instead of undertaking one-off digital projects or solutions, companies need to think about mobile solutions from a broader perspective, specifically considering ways to reshape business processes to drive efficiencies.
 Internal digital transformation must be designed to focus on high-value tasks, eliminating waste and repetition.
 If a company wants to carry out a successful internal transformation, it needs to completely reimagine the way it develops and ships mobile solutions.